ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Query Parameters
 ~~~~~~~~~~~~~~~~

-For the sample install configuration example above, here is a sample
+For the install configuration example above, here is a sample
 query String passed to the app:

 .. code::